schuchert/wikispaces/pages/FitNesse.Tutorials.ScenarioTables.OriginalArticle.md

 * Second row defines column headers (ignored in this case because it is a scenario)
 * Third row is the first of potentially many executions

-FitNesse matches parameters //**by order**//, not name.
+FitNesse matches parameters **by order**, not name.
 The second row is a nice way to document your intentions but think of a scenario as one or more method invocations.
 Method invocations in most languages are matched by order, not type.
 That's how FitNesse performs the matching.
 </aside>

-# From Red/Yellow to Green
+## From Red/Yellow to Green
 The Scenario is Red (if you create this page and executed it, that's what you'll see).
 However, when you open up the scenario, it shows several yellow rows, indicating a missing class.
 Here a Java class to make this test fully pass (for you C# users, this is basically the same):

 {% highlight java %}